yawnoc/mahjong-scorer/README.md

 | `<R1> <R2> <R3> <R4>` | a declaration of [game results] |
 | `# <comment>` | a comment, also allowed at the end of the forms above |

-For details, see the linked explanations.
+See the linked sections for details.

-## Detailed explanations
+## Details

 ### Base points